Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Our Approach

 \subsection{Action Selection}

 Since a push is not required after each executed viewpoint, and pushing can lead to several new viewpoints that increase the observable space, viewpoint planning is always performed until the VPP RL agent terminates.
 To decide afterwards whether another push is needed or the mapping process is finished, we proceed as follows.
 We assume that the VPP agent is trained to an optimal policy and only terminates according to the criteria defined in \ref{sec:VPP}.
-In the same way, we assume that the push prediction network always outputs the best possible push action.

-Since we assume the push prediction to be optimal, if the previous push action did not lead to an entropy reduction of $\Delta h(M) > \tau_{\mathit{push}}$, we do not perform any further push actions and terminate the mapping process.
+Furthermore, we assume that the push prediction network always outputs the best possible push action.
+Since we assume the push prediction to be optimal, if the previous push action did not lead to an entropy reduction of $\Delta h(M) > \tau_{\mathit{push}}$, we do not perform any further push action and terminate the mapping process.
+In this way, we deal with the trade-off between entropy reduction and change in the current configuration of the scene and also avoid infinite pushing loops.